Use a public standard load balancer in Azure Kubernetes Service (AKS)

 Important

-If you have applications on your cluster that can establish a large number of connections to small set of destinations, like many instances of a frontend application connecting to a database, you might have a scenario susceptible to encounter SNAT port exhaustion.
+If you have applications on your cluster that can establish a large number of connections to small set of destinations on public IP addresses, like many instances of a frontend application connecting to a database, you might have a scenario susceptible to encounter SNAT port exhaustion.
 SNAT port exhaustion happens when an application runs out of outbound ports to use to establish a connection to another application or host.
 If you have a scenario susceptible to encounter SNAT port exhaustion, we highly recommended you increase the allocated outbound ports and outbound frontend IPs on the load balancer.

 For more information on SNAT, see Use SNAT for outbound connections.